tomakehurst/minimal-mistakes/_docs/stubbing.md

 ## Specifying the response body

-The simplest way to specify a response body is as a string literal:
+The simplest way to specify a response body is as a string literal.

+Java:

 ```java
 stubFor(get(urlEqualTo("/body"))